Jennifer Lopez on What Drew Her to Cardi B: 'She Reminded Me of All The Girls I Grew Up With'

 The singer-dancer performed “Dinero” for the first time at the Billboard Music Awards on Sunday alongside Khaled.

 The only thing missing from the standout performance was the expectant Cardi B, but the rapper still delivered her stellar verse for the audience via video.
-Lopez pointed to the screen behind her just before glitter and fake dinero rained down on the excited crowd.
+Lopez pointed to the screen behind her just before glitter and faux dinero rained down on the excited crowd.

 “Dinero” is the second song Lopez has recently released, following the engagement ring-hinting single, “El Anillo,” which was released three weeks ago.